morays-community/morays-doc/docs/source/nemo.getting_started.rst

     cp arch-auto.fcm arch-X64_DINO_GZ21.fcm

-Regardless of the method you chose, be sure to have your architecture file copied in ``~/morays_tutorial/nemo_v4.2.1/arch/`` and to have the OASIS and XIOS paths corresponding to those compiled with OASIS_v5.0 libraries.
+Regardless of the method you chose, be sure to have your architecture file copied in ``~/morays_tutorial/nemo_v4.2.1/arch/`` and to have the OASIS3-MCT and XIOS paths corresponding to those compiled with OASIS3-MCT_v5.0 libraries.

 Morays patch
 ~~~~~~~~~~~~

 ``README`` mentionned that the  NEMO sources must be patched with Morays sources.
 Those are the minimal NEMO sources modifications to set up a Morays experiment.
-They enable flexible external communication through the OASIS module.
+They enable flexible external communication through the OASIS3-MCT module.
 We can obtain them by cloning this repository:

 .. code-block:: bash